 Here at Wild Place Project we have two Red-bellied lemurs.

 You can get up-close to our lemur family in their walk-through enclosure in Discover Madagascar

 from 10.30am – 3.30pm.

-Similar to other species of lemur the red-bellied lemurs diet in the wild is manily made up of fruit.
-However they do often forage on plants, flowers, leaves and some small invertebrates.
+Similar to other species of lemur the red-bellied lemur's diet in the wild is mainly made up of fruit.
+However, they do often forage on plants, flowers, leaves and some small invertebrates.

 The red-bellied lemur is native to eastern Madagascar.
 They live in primary and secondary rainforests at medium to high altitudes.

 The red-bellied lemur is classified at vulnerable.
 The main threat that they face is habitat loss with almost 90% of the eastern rainforest in Madagascar being destroyed since humans have lived on the island.
 The forests are mainly being destroyed by slash-and-burn farming, logging and mining.
 In some areas, there is also the threat of hunting.